Bay Snapshot

 Seagrasses are flowering underwater plants found at shallow depths in protected bays and lagoons and in patches along the continental shelf of the Gulf of Mexico.
 As a nursery environment, seagrasses support small fish, shrimp, and crabs that hide among the blades and feast on decaying leaves.
 Seagrasses also help stabilize shifting sands on the bottom of the bay and improve water clarity by trapping fine sediments and particles.

 Due to significant water quality infrastructure investments by multiple agencies throughout the region, seagrass coverage has steadily increased since the 1980s after several decades of decline.
-A new target of 40,000 acres was established for seagrass coverage within the 2020 Habitat Master Plan, reflecting that coverage from the past three available surveys (2014, 2016, and 2018) exceeded this amount.
-Baywide seagrass coverage was estimated to be 34,298 acres in 2020.
+A new target of 40,000 acres was established for seagrass coverage within the Habitat Master Plan, reflecting coverage exceeding that amount between 2014-2018).
+Baywide seagrass coverage was estimated to be 30,137 acres in 2022.

 Tampa Bay Seagrasses

-Turtle grass (Thalassia testudinum) is the most common seagrass in Tampa Bay, accounting for 42 percent of total seagrass coverage.
-Turtle grass can live in many substrates, from mud to sand and broken shell, and tolerate a wide range of salinities, from 10 to 48 parts per thousand.
+Turtle grass (Thalassia testudinum) can live in many substrates, from mud to sand and broken shell, and tolerate a wide range of salinities, from 10 to 48 parts per thousand.
 Turtle grass has long, leafy blades that usually occur in bundles of three to seven.
 It is used by a variety of organisms, including more than 113 species of algae which attach to its leaves.

 Shoal grass (Halodule wrightii) is the most common seagrass in Tampa Bay, and is like a miniature version of turtle grass.
 For instance, the leaves of turtle grass are about 3/4 of an inch wide, while those of shoal grass are less than a half-inch wide.
 And turtle grass may grow to 2 feet or more, while shoal grass tops out at about 15 inches.
 Although both types of grasses are often found together, shoal grass usually holds the distinction of being there first.
 For this reason, it is known as a pioneer species.